Making A Difference While Making It Big

 The gift is the result of Bauman's four years at Cylance, an Orange County, California-based company that makes anti-virus software.
 The company had grown exponentially, and when he left it in 2016, he faced a tricky tax situation.
 "I had an opportunity to give back to UT by donating some of the stock I earned at Cylance," he says.
 "UT can potentially benefit from some of the upside of fast-growth private stock, and it also helps from a tax-management perspective."
 UT's partnership with a community foundation to manage the stock transaction made the process as easy as possible.

 "I wouldn't be where I am without the educational institutions I've been to, especially UT.
 For me, it was a no-brainer to give back like this."

 Sriram Vishwanath has been an electrical and computer engineering professor at UT since 2003.
 In 2013 he joined with two faculty colleagues, Joyce Ho and Yubin Park, to form Accordion Health, a company that uses big data to predict individual health outcomes and sells its services to large health care payers like corporations and government agencies.

-Vishwanath and his partners gave UT Austin 200,000 shares in their company.
-One reason is that the vast majority of the company’s employees are orange-blooded faculty and alumni.
-“UT is a fantastic school to teach at and do research,” says Vishwanath.
+Vishwanath and his partners gave UT 200,000 shares in their company.
+One reason for their gift is that the vast majority of the company's employees are Longhorn faculty and alumni.
+"UT is a fantastic school to teach at and do research," says Vishwanath.

 But it's much more than a one-way gift.
 "This equity seems like a lot," he says, "but it's not the amount you give — it's much more the relationship.
 Doing this formed a relationship that led to other relationships that were valuable.
 UT can help in many ways as a door-opener.
 It made a ton of sense for us to make this gift.